lauranepasdormir/AIProjectNavigator/ENVIRONMENT_SETUP_GUIDE.md

 - Remember to run `npm run db:push` after changing environments to ensure the database schema is up to date
 - The database URL can include connection parameters like SSL requirements that may differ between development and production
+- Use the `scripts/test-db-connection.js` script to verify your database connection

+## Troubleshooting

+If you encounter database connection issues:

+1. Verify your database URL is correct
+2. Check that the database server is running and accessible
+3. Ensure your database user has the necessary permissions
+4. Run `NODE_ENV=development node scripts/test-db-connection.js` to test the connection